JDBgit9/jamesportfolio/utils/README.md

 # James Justis Portfolio

 ## Description
 This digital portfolio was created with React.js with elements requiring HTML, CSS3, JavaScript, and more.
 This site displays not only my ability as a coder, but my creativity and dedication to the skills that I have acquired over the years.
 This is an ongoing project that I am sure will  evolve in time as I do have a great time developing it and seeing the different forms it can take in order for it to truly represent what I have to offer as a developer.
-This started out as responive portfolio with just the basics and as I have grown as a developer I have truly grown to appreciate the hard work that goes into this profession.
+This started out as responsive portfolio with just the basics and as I have grown as a developer I have truly grown to appreciate the hard work that goes into this profession.
 I  added an artwork section to display my hand drawn sketches of ideas that I somehow would like to transform into the virtual/digital realm.

 ## Github
 JDBgit9